-Artificial intrauterine insemination or IUI is the simplest and least invasive fertility treatment available.
-There are different IUI methods according to the source of the sperm (male partner or a donor).
+Artificial intrauterine insemination or IUI procedure is the simplest and least invasive fertility treatment available.
+The IUI procedure have different IUI methods according to the source of the sperm (male partner or a donor).
 The procedure is the same for both methods, although the type of cycle used (natural or stimulated) can vary depending on the cause of infertility and the results of previous attempts.

 The first fertility treatment option for heterosexual couples is usually IUI with the sperm of the male partner.
 In this case, the man will need to provide a sperm sample in the collection container provided by masturbation.
 This usually takes place in a collection room at the fertility clinic at the same day the IUI procedure is scheduled.